coffee2code/custom-post-limits/readme.txt

 = 4.0 () =
 * Change: Treat 'archives_paged_limit', if specified, as fallback for paged limits for day, month, and year archives.
+* Change: On settings page, show help text indicating the value source or default for the paged archive limits.
 * Change: Update plugin framework to 043.
 * Change: Improve singleton implementation.
     * Add `get_instance()` static method for returning/creating singleton instance.